Zoneptn/Credit-Risk-Modeling-and-AI-Driven-Credit-Quality-Assurance-System/README.md

 ## 🏦 Business Problem

+Banks must ensure that lending decisions are:
+- **Risk-aware**
+- **Policy-compliant**
+- **Explainable to auditors and regulators**

-Traditional credit pre-screening often relies on:
+Traditional credit workflows rely on:

-- Hard rules (e.g., DTI < 40%)
+- PD models without clear explanations
+- Static rule-based systems
-- Manual reviews
+- Manual and inconsistent QA reviews
-- Inconsistent judgment across analysts

-These approaches do not scale well and can miss emerging risk patterns.
+These approaches do not scale well and make it difficult to demonstrate why a loan was approved or rejected.

-This project addresses these issues by combining:
+This project addresses these issues by integrating:
 - Machine-learning based PD scoring
-- Business risk banding
+- Rule-based credit policy segmentation
-- LLM-based policy and market interpretation
+- LLM-powered policy interpretation and reasoning

+to produce **consistent, transparent, and auditable credit decisions**.

 ## 🧠 System Architecture